Charmi1520/Ecommerce_Analysis/README.md

 *BUSINESS UNDERSTANDING*
 Hunter's e-grocery is a well-known new generation lifestyle brand.
 That has a brand presence in ten countries and is continually seeking for new methods to better and anticipate the demands of their customers.
 Black swan events such as Covid-19, the Ukraine crisis, and the gas scarcity have all had an influence on the purchasing behaviour of clients.
-Therefore, using an unsupervised machine learning model and Principal component analysis (PCA) for dimensionality reduction, We will develop a business values proposition for predictive marketing in order to target our customers based on features of their purchasing behavior.
+Therefore, using an unsupervised machine learning model and Principal component analysis (PCA) for dimensionality reduction to develop a business values proposition for predictive marketing in order to target our customers based on features of their purchasing behavior.

 *DATA UNDERSTANDING*
 The dataset consists of 2019501 Rows & 12 Columns which are as follows :